Working with St. John’s Wort

 However (and whenever) you choose to harvest the herb, you can make an infused preparation by following the folk method for infusing oil or tincturing with alcohol

 Generally speaking, for fresh plant matter, you’ll want to fill your jar to the top with flowers/buds/leaves.
-(If using dried herbs, fill your jar half full to allow for expansion when it rehydrates.)
 You can muddle or chop them up to bruise and expose more surface area, which will aid the maceration process.

 To tincture, cover with alcohol and follow the folk method of tincturing.
-Richo Cech recommends using 100% alcohol (aka 190 proof) for fresh plant tinctures and 75% (aka 151 proof) for recently dried St. John’s wort.
+Richo Cech recommends using 100% alcohol (aka 190 proof) for fresh plant tinctures.

-For a hypericated oil, cover the plant matter with your oil of choice (I used tallow, natch) and follow the guidelines for a warm or hot oil maceration.
+For a hypericated oil, cover fresh plant matter with your oil of choice (I used tallow, natch) and follow the guidelines for a hot oil maceration.
 For a more potent oil, you can also do an alcohol intermediary oil infusion

-St. John’s wort buds covered in warm tallow BEFORE:
+Fresh St. John’s wort buds covered in warm tallow before:

 Wowza!
 So pretty. ♥ ♥ ♥